When you purchase your property in Mexico, you will need to account for a range of fees and taxes in addition to the agreed purchase price.

 Property acquisition tax

-This tax is paid on the sale value of the property and is equivalent to about 2-4% depending on the Mexican state in which you buy.
+This tax is paid on the sale value of the property and is typically equivalent to about 2-4% of the sales value, depending on the Mexican state in which you buy.
+(Some states are raising this rate that can be as much as 6.5%.)
 This tax is paid whether the property is sold, transferred, donated, placed into trust, split-off, or merged.

 Sales tax (IVA) on residential property